docpad-archive/documentation/Hosting.md

 	web: node server.js
 	```

 1. Inside your website's `package.json` file, ensure it has the following dependencies.
-Set the DocPad version to whichever version you are using, keep it specific.
+Set the DocPad version to whichever version you are using, keep it specific

 	``` javascript
 	"dependencies": {